Principal Investigators

 Catherine McDermott, Ph.D.

-Dr. Catherine McDermott graduated from the University of Louisville with her Ph.D. in the Experimental Psychology program in 2019.
-While at UofL, she worked with Dr. Noles studying how children think about social categories and the different social roles that people hold.
+Dr. Megan Norris graduated from the University of Louisville with her Ph.D. in Experimental Psychology in 2023.
+While at UofL, she worked with Dr. Nick Noles studying how children evaluate individuals as potential informants in learning situations.
+She is currently an assistant professor at at Gustavus Adolphus College.

 Allison J. Williams, Ph.D.

-Dr. Allison Williams graduated from the University of Louisville with her Ph.D. in the Experimental Psychology program in 2022.
+Dr. Allison Williams graduated from the University of Louisville with her Ph.D. in Experimental Psychology in 2022.
 While at UofL, she worked with Dr. Danovitch studying how the media and familiar characters influences children's trust and decision making.
-She is currently a post-doc research fellow at Boston University.
+She is currently an assistant professor at SUNY-Purchase.